Skip to main content

 From SEN communities

-• Sensory Garden at Oaks Way Centre within park, mentioned by SEN fundraising community
+• Sensory Garden at Oaks Way Centre within/near park, mentioned by SEN fundraising community

-• Rotary Club of Carshalton Park supports local autism services (NAS Sutton Branch)
+• Rotary Club of Carshalton Park actively supports local SEN charities and children with special needs

-Sourced from fundraising platform, council documents, autism charity networks within the SEN community.
+Sourced from SEN parent forum, community charity, local volunteer network within the SEN community.
 Individual experiences vary.

 When to visit